rcrderby/crg-streamdeck/README.md

 <details>
   <summary>
-    Download and install the Stream Deck software on your SBO computer:
+    <strong>Download and install the Stream Deck software on your SBO computer</strong>
   </summary>

   The Stream Deck software allows your computer to recognize and interact with a [Stream Deck controller](#stream-deck-support "Stream Deck Controller Platforms").
 You must install the Stream Deck software before for your Stream Deck controller to function.